Practical Nursing | LPN Program

 - Individualized attention and support for our students

-- Experience the Jersey College family atmosphere
+- The Jersey College family atmosphere

-- Join a network of nearly 10,000 alumni
+- Join a network of more than 10,000 graduates

 Curriculum

-Jersey College has a holistic approach to the nursing education process.
 The nurse needs to understand the importance of addressing the physical, emotional, social, economic, and spiritual needs of the patient in an ever-changing, complex society.
 These principles provide the structure framework and foundation for the nursing curriculum.
-The primary building block for the Practical Nursing curriculum is the holistic nursing model
+The primary building block for the Practical Nursing curriculum is the holistic nursing model.

 - TERM 1